zubicaray/BrisbaneBikeStationClustering/README.md

 ## Backlog

-* The two ways coordinates are stored in json have been handled but i did not take care of partial data such as station 7:
+* The two ways coordinates are stored in json have been handled but i did not take care of partial data such as station 7:\

-{
+{\
-    "id": 7,
+    "id": 7,\
-    "name": "7 - MARGARET STREET / EDWARD STREET",
+    "name": "7 - MARGARET STREET / EDWARD STREET",\
-    "address": "Margaret St / Edward St",
+    "address": "Margaret St / Edward St",\
-    "latitude": -27.47148,
+    "latitude": -27.47148,\
-    "longitude": "not relevant"
+    "longitude": "not relevant"\
-  }
+  }\
- and
+ and \
- {
+ {\
-    "id": 7,
+    "id": 7,\
-    "name": "7 - MARGARET STREET / EDWARD STREET",
+    "name": "7 - MARGARET STREET / EDWARD STREET",\
-    "address": "Margaret St / Edward St",
+    "address": "Margaret St / Edward St",\
-    "latitude": "not relevant",
+    "latitude": "not relevant",\
-    "longitude": 153.029647
+    "longitude": 153.029647\
-  }
+  }\
+ \
 Of course, I could have merged those kind of data so as to have valid station, but i would have had to group by ids, and the question is; in real case scenario, what shoud I do if we have more than two partial data ?
-Take the first valud latitude and longitude?
+Take the first valid latitude and longitude?
 Average all the valid data ?

  So I decide to eliminate those datas ...

-* In production, result shoud be stored according to the date and in different folder
+* In production, results shoud be stored according to the date and in different folder
-* Use Plotly's Scala graphing library so as to pretty print clusters ....
+* Use Plotly's Scala graphing library so as to pretty print clusters ...